 Car safety seats

-Legacy Health is able to recycle your used/outdated car safety seats and dispose of the materials in an environmentally correct manner.
-This free service is offered at any of our car safety seat check-up events; please download this PDF for additional drop-off locations and recycling directions.
+Legacy Health is happy to recycle your used/outdated car safety seats and dispose of the materials in an environmentally correct manner.